-9.4.5 Reallocation Amounts (RCR/RDR), (RCSR/RDSR), (PCSR/PCSR), (RCCR,C/RDCR,C), (RC\$R/RD\$R)
+9.4.5.
+Reallocation amounts ( $RC_R/RD_R$ ), ( $RCS_R/RDS_R$ ), ( $PCS_R/PCS_R$ ), ( $RCC{R,C}/RDC{R,C}$ ), ( $RCS_R/RDS_R$ )

-Clause 3.3.8 of the NER requires that OSLs and PMs are determined after taking into account the effect of reallocations.
-Substantial reallocation, load or both by a Market Generator (at a level approaching the estimated value of energy sales) can lead to its MCL being assessed at a value greater than zero.

-The reallocation energy credit/debit (RCR/RDR) for each Market Participant is a positive energy amount that represents the estimated average daily energy of prospective (ex ante) energy reallocation requests (i.e. do not specify a strike price) in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The reallocation swap energy credit/debit (RCSR/RDSR) for each Market Participant is a positive energy amount that represents the estimated average daily energy of prospective (ex ante) swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The reallocation swap price credit/debit (PCSR/PDSR) for each Market Participant is a positive dollar amount that represents the estimated swap energy-weighted average strike price of prospective (ex ante) swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The reallocation cap energy credit/debit (RCCR,C/RDCR,C) for each Market Participant is a positive energy amount that represents the estimated average daily energy of prospective (ex ante) cap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R and a cap value C.

-For the purposes of simplifying the calculation, a number of predefined cap values will be chosen, aligned with the cap values of cap reallocations that have been registered (initially these will be \$100, \$200 and \$300).
+- (a) Clause 3.3.8 of the NER requires that OSLs and PMs are determined after taking into account the effect of reallocations.
+Substantial reallocation, load or both by a Market Generator (at a level approaching the estimated value of energy sales) can lead to its MCL being assessed at a value greater than zero. - (b) The reallocation energy credit/debit (RCR/RDR) for each Market Participant is a positive energy amount that represents the estimated average daily energy of ex ante energy reallocation requests (i.e. do not specify a strike price) in the immediate future for which the Market Participant is the credit/debit party respectively, for region R. - (c) The reallocation swap energy credit/debit (RCSR/RDSR) for each Market Participant is a positive energy amount that represents the estimated average daily energy of ex ante swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R. - (d) The reallocation swap price credit/debit (PCSR/PDSR) for each Market Participant is a positive dollar amount that represents the estimated swap energy-weighted average strike price of ex ante swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R. - (e) The reallocation cap energy credit/debit (RCCR,C/RDCR,C) for each Market Participant is a positive energy amount that represents the estimated average daily energy of ex ante cap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R and a cap value C. - (f) For the purposes of simplifying the calculation, a number of predefined cap values will be chosen, aligned with the cap values of cap reallocations that have been registered (initially these will be \$100, \$200 and \$300).
 If a cap reallocation request has a strike price that does not align with a predefined cap value, it will be included in the next largest cap value.
 For example, a cap reallocation with an average strike price of \$290 would be included in the \$300 cap value.
-The predefined cap values will be reviewed during the annual review of the performance of these Procedures against the prudential standard detailed in section clause 11.

-The reallocation dollar credit/debit (RC\$R/RD\$R) for each Market Participant is a positive dollar amount that represents the estimated average daily dollar value of all prospective (ex ante) dollar reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.
+The predefined cap values will be reviewed during the annual review of the performance of these Procedures against the prudential standard detailed in clause 11. - (g) The reallocation dollar credit/debit (RC\$R/RD\$R) for each Market Participant is a positive dollar amount that represents the estimated average daily dollar value of all ex ante

-AEMO estimates these average values according to one or more of following:

-The quantity and type of reallocations accepted over the previous three months.